Ananda (film)

 Ananda is a 2003 Indian Kannada-language romantic drama film directed by Vara Mullapudi.
-A remake of the Telugu-language film Anandam, the film stars Naveen Mayur and Ruthika with Rajesh Nataranga, Jhansi Subbaiah and Anant Nag in supporting roles.
+A remake of the Telugu-language film Anandam, the film stars Naveen Mayur, Ruthika, Rajesh Nataranga, and Jhansi Subbaiah.
 The film was a box office success and ran for fifty days.

 Production

 The film marked the directorial debut of Vara Mullapudi, son of Telugu screenwriter Mullapudi Venkata Ramana.

 Soundtrack

 The soundtrack of the film was composed by Rajesh Ramanath, who reused all of the songs from the original.